Leaderboard

 Showing content with the highest reputation on 01/26/2023 in all areas

-I’ve generally felt the opposite.
+1. I’ve generally felt the opposite.
 I started writing fanfic because I read a fanfic that was AU to the canon.
 The only real criticism I had was that it wasn’t canon, so I wrote an in canon version of the story.
 Also, I prefer live action stuff to animated stuff.
 I’m too emotionally detached from animated characters to really get into anything.
 Especially if it’s sexual in nature.
 It helps to have a visual reference for the characters.
 Several of the actors involved in my fandoms (mainly Buffy, Riverdale, etc.) have done sexy photoshoots either with their fellow actors from the show or just generally.
-So that gets me thinking about stuff they could do together.2 points -
+So that gets me thinking about stuff they could do together.

-For me, it was simply impatience… i was impatient for JKR to release book 5 (at the time), and impatience for a potter fanfic author to continue their story.
+3. For me, it was simply impatience… i was impatient for JKR to release book 5 (at the time), and impatience for a potter fanfic author to continue their story.
 I had a list of ideas that brewed on how that fanfic should continue, and I decided to play with those ideas, a narrative formed, and I was hooked on creative writing.
 I’m still working on my sequel (the million word one), one that’s so different from the above, that I’d have to rename one main character to bring it here to this archive (but alas, it felt wrong when I attempted that).
-Otherwise, I prefer playing in my originals… so many things to play with.2 points -
+Otherwise, I prefer playing in my originals… so many things to play with.

-I find that there are a lot of fandoms that I enjoy, but only so many that I want to write in, porn-wise.
+4. I find that there are a lot of fandoms that I enjoy, but only so many that I want to write in, porn-wise.
 My criteria are more or less these: The fandom has to present a lot of opportunity for turning situations porny.
 Any show where there’s mad science, magic, or characters from other worlds with totally different cultures is good.
 If it’s TV, it has to be animated.
 I feel weird writing about characters who are physically portrayed by real actors.
 If the characters are young, they need to be precocious in some way.
 I think this explains why I write lots of stories about fandoms like The Loud House and Phineas and Ferb but not, say, Milo Murphy’s law or Person of Interest.
-How about y’all?1 point -
+How about y’all?

 1 point